awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-templates-sm.md

 + An AWS CodeBuild project to populate the Git repositories with the seed code information\.
 This requires an AWS CodeStar connection from your AWS account to your account on the Git repository host\.
 + An Amazon S3 bucket to store artifacts of the SageMaker project and SageMaker pipeline\.

 The template creates the association between your project and the source control repositories, but you need to perform additional manual steps to establish communication between your AWS account and Jenkins\.
-For the detailed steps, see the blog post [Create Amazon SageMaker projects using third\-party source control and Jenkins](http://aws.amazon.com/blogs/machine-learning/create-amazon-sagemaker-projects-using-third-party-source-control-and-jenkins/)\.
+For the detailed steps, see [Create Amazon SageMaker projects using third\-party source control and Jenkins](http://aws.amazon.com/blogs/machine-learning/create-amazon-sagemaker-projects-using-third-party-source-control-and-jenkins/)\.

-The instructions help you build the architecture shown in the following diagram, with Github as the source control repository in this example\.
+The instructions help you build the architecture shown in the following diagram, with GitHub as the source control repository in this example\.
 As shown, you are attaching your Git repository to the project to check in and manage code versions\.
 Jenkins initiates the model build pipeline when it detects changes to the model build code in the Git repository\.
 You are also connecting the project to Jenkins to orchestrate your model deployment steps, which start when you approve the model registered in the model registry, or when Jenkins detects changes to the model deployment code\.